 President and CEO

-Kathryn Anthonisen has served as CANARIE’s Vice President, External Relations since 2012, after joining CANARIE in 2010 as Director of Communications.
-Responsible for all aspects of marketing and communications, Kathryn leads the team responsible for driving stakeholder awareness and engagement and promoting the impact of digital research and education infrastructure to Canada’s innovation capacity.
-During her tenure, Kathryn successfully reshaped the perception of the CANARIE brand from that of solely a network operator to an organization focussed on delivering a range of relevant and impactful digital infrastructure tools and services.
-Kathryn is also responsible for building productive relationships with national and global stakeholders, partners, global peer networks, and funders.
+During her tenure as Vice President, External Relations, Kathryn worked to promote the impact of digital research infrastructure on Canada’s innovation capacity.
+Kathryn successfully reshaped the perception of the CANARIE brand from that of solely a network operator to an organization focussed on delivering a range of relevant and impactful digital infrastructure tools and services, and worked with partners in Canada’s National Research and Education Network to increase the visibility of this mission-critical infrastructure.

-Kathryn earned her BA at McGill University and her MBA from Schulich School of Business, and spent a year studying French language and culture at the Sorbonne in Paris.
-Kathryn takes advantage of Ottawa’s extensive bike paths to commute to work until the snow flies, when she switches to skates and glides home on the Rideau Canal.
+Kathryn earned her BA in English and History at McGill University and her MBA, with a focus on Marketing and International Business, from Schulich School of Business at York University, and spent a year studying French language and culture at the Sorbonne in Paris.
+Kathryn’s favourite place is outside, so she takes advantage of Ottawa’s extensive bike paths to commute to work until the snow flies, when she switches to skates and glides to the office and home again on the Rideau Canal.

 Contact Kathryn: (613) 943-5374 | kathryn.anthonisen [at] canarie.ca